 In the beginning of September, it’s still very hot in Tokyo, but the temperature drops down slowly towards the end of the month, so you can travel around more comfortably with cool breeze.
 The average temperature in Tokyo in September ranges from 20°C (68°F) to 27°C (80.6°F), and Tokyo and the rest of Japan may be hit by typhoons in September.

 In September in Tokyo, you can still enjoy summer activities, yet there are various autumn events and attractions coming up such as Halloween, seasonal flowers and delicious autumn treats.
 In the middle of the month, there is a string of consecutive holidays called “Silver Week” when a lot of events are happening.

 Another exciting sports event will be available in Tokyo in September.
 The ground tournaments of Sumo are held 6 times a year at 4 different cities in Japan including three times in Tokyo: January, May and September.
-The tournament will be held from 8 to 22 September at Ryogoku Kokugikan stadium.
+The tournament will be held from mid to late September at Ryogoku Kokugikan stadium.

 Click the link below to get exclusive tickets to see the dynamic Sumo battles live!

 Halloween became one of the most celebrated events in Japan over the past decade, and numbers of Halloween related events are held during the season.
 Popular theme parks like Tokyo Disney Resort and Sanrio Puroland host special Halloween events and programs.
 There are also several street events such as Shibuya Halloween and Ikebukuro Halloween.
 You can also enjoy various limited-time Halloween theme food and merchandise at many places only this time of the year!